History and replay

-History in AI Transport comes from the Ably channel itself.
-Every message - user prompts, agent responses, lifecycle events - persists on the channel.
+History comes from the Ably channel itself.
+Every message (user prompts, agent responses, lifecycle events) persists on the channel.
 Clients load history on connect and paginate backward through the conversation.
-There is no separate database to maintain.
+No separate database is required.

 1